 This series provides examples of:

 Actor Allusion: This isn't the first time Brad Jones and Ed Glaser donned a red gi and a camo gi respectively, and squared off in an ultimate showdown.
-They previously did so in The Cinema Snob's Kung Tai Ted videos on the Ninja Death trilogy, where Brad played the titular Ted and Glaser played Master Kempo Dojo.
+They previously did so in the Kung Tai Ted videos on the Ninja Death trilogy, where Brad played the titular Ted and Glaser played Master Kempo Dojo.

 When Andy Chworowski cameoed, he asked "What's a ninja?" as in Ninja The Protector.

 In the finale, Bruce gloats to Gordon that he'll never see the ultimate ninja power of the Avian Ninja Warriors, even though he has them all, because he's dying, and everyone knows the movie is over when the main baddie is dead.
 Gordon scoffs at this, which is followed abruptly by the words "The End"